cinnamondoll/video-encoder-script-for-vrchat/README.md

 In this example the script will:

-- pick the japanese audio (personal preference)
+- pick the japanese audio
-- pick the english subtitles (personal preference)
+- pick the english subtitles
-- downmix the audio track to 2.0 (limitation: videoplayer only plays stereo channels)
+- downmix the audio track to 2.0
-- encode/burn the subtitle into the video (limitation: videoplayer doesn't display subtitles)
+- encode/burn the subtitle into the video

 The final video will then be encoded to `filename.mp4`.